Red Cross Society of the Democratic People's Republic of Korea: History

-The society was founded as the "Red Cross Society of North Korea" on 18 October 1946.
+The society has its roots to the Korean Red Cross, which was then established by Emperor Gojong's edict on 27 October 1905.
+Following the division of Korea, the organization was founded as the "Red Cross Society of North Korea" on 18 October 1946 by the Soviet-backed authorities in the northern occupation zone.
 It was renamed "Red Cross Society of the Democratic People's Republic of Korea" in December 1948, by Decision No. 101 of the Cabinet of North Korea.
-By 1950 it had become a nation-wide organization.
+By 1950, it had become a nation-wide organization.
 It was admitted into the International Federation of Red Cross and Red Crescent Societies (IFRC) on 11 May 1956.
 This admittance had a great symbolic importance for North Korea, as the regime had been isolated from almost all of international organizations such as the United Nations, which it only joined in 1991.
 One of the original tasks for the society was prevention of once prevalent infectious diseases such as tuberculosis.

 The DPRK RCS held a prominent role in aftermath of the Korean War.
 The society provided the people with food, clothing, bedding and medical services at provincial hospitals, and first aid posts.

-In 1971 Koreans from both sides officially met and shook hands for the first time, during the delivery of a letter from the North Korean Red Cross Society accepting a proposal from the South Korean National Red Cross for joint investigation of the problems of families separated by the division of the peninsula.
+In 1971, Koreans from both sides officially met and shook hands for the first time, during the delivery of a letter from the North Korean Red Cross Society accepting a proposal from the South Korean National Red Cross for joint investigation of the problems of families separated by the division of the peninsula.
 Preliminary meetings between delegations of both entities were held multiple times in late in the year.
 The two societies met about 30 times in the ensuing year, reaching a preliminary agreement.
 Then in 1973 progress stalled.

 The Law on the Red Cross Society of the Democratic People's Republic of Korea further defines its role, and was adopted by Decree 2113 of the Presidium of the Supreme People's Assembly on 10 January 2007.

 The DPRK RCS was involved in repatriating Japanese Koreans in 1959 and in returning "unconverted long-term prisoners", North Korean loyalist prisoners in South Korea, in 1993 and 2000.
 The DPRK RCS has also worked on family reunions for families separated by the Korean War.

-In 2016 the society celebrated its 70th anniversary, and foreign partners from the International Red Cross and Red Crescent Movement visited Sinyang County to learn about programs to improve food production and increase local awareness on natural disasters.
+In 2016, the society celebrated its 70th anniversary, and foreign partners from the International Red Cross and Red Crescent Movement visited Sinyang County to learn about programs to improve food production and increase local awareness on natural disasters.